IkoroVictor/paystack-ruby/README.md

 ## Transfers

-The funds transfers feature enables you send money directly from your paystack balance to any Nigerian Bank account..
+The funds transfers feature enables you send money directly from your paystack balance to any Nigerian Bank account.
 The [Paystack documentation on transfers](https://developers.paystack.co/docs/funds_transfers) can get you started.

 ## Balance